s-itov/Manchester-United-Blog-ReactJS/README.md

 ## To start the practice server:

+When you are in the project directory:

-In the project directory navigate to server directory with command  `cd server`.
+Open a command prop window and navigate to the server directory with command  `cd server`.

-To execute it - manually open a command prompt and run command `node server.js`.
+While you are located in the server directory.
+To execute the server run the following command:  `node server.js`.

 ## Available Scripts